1) Export Controls, why do they apply to me?

 - Third-party communications are conducted only under valid Confidentiality Agreements with prior consent of the Government.

-9. I teach a class which involves information about encryption using standard published textbooks.
+9) I teach a class that involves information about encryption using standard published textbooks.
 Do I have a problem if foreign nationals are in my class?

-If you are providing information which is already in the public domain (e.g. published textbooks, excerpts from professional journals, newspaper articles, etc.), it is acceptable to present this information in a class.
+If you are providing information that is already in the public domain (e.g. published textbooks, excerpts from professional journals, newspaper articles, etc.), it is acceptable to present this information in a class.

-10. Some of these requirements will cost me money that I didn’t request in my proposal because I didn’t know that this would be export controlled.
+10) Some of these requirements will cost me money I didn’t request in my proposal because I didn’t know this would be export controlled.
 How should I handle this?

-Check first with your Department Chair or College Dean to see if they can provide the funds for the special computer, special storage facility, separate work space, etc. If may be necessary to bring the matter to the Vice President for Research.
+Check first with your Department Chair or College Dean to see if they can provide the funds for the special computer, special storage facility, separate workspace, etc. It may be necessary to bring the matter to the Vice President for Research.
 The information or technology must be protected; this is not an option.

-11. I have heard that Microsoft operating software is or may be export controlled.
+11) I have heard Microsoft operating software is or may be export controlled.
 I’ve already been warned about not taking my laptop out of the country if it has obvious export controlled data on it but can I have a problem with the basic operating system?